 It is essential to keep in mind that there is no such thing as “the best” wireless dog fence – the best system for you will be whatever is best suited to you and your pooch.
 In order to determine which wireless fence works best for you, it is essential to consider a few factors when making your selection:

 Wireless dog fences come in a variety of fence ranges.
 The ‘fence’ is the radius of the signal sent forth by the transmitter unit, and these can vary in terms of range, from 5 to 500 feet.
 Pet owners will need to select a system that has a maximum range of a few feet above their requirement.
-Range will also depend on the size of your property.
+The range will also depend on the size of your property.
 Essentially, the bigger the radius, the more room your dog has to roam.
 You can also increase range by installing multiple transmitter units to widen the radius if required.

-Different wireless electric dog fences support different dog sizes and have upper and lower size weight limits – however, as a rule, receiver collars should not be used on dogs less than 8-12 pounds in weight (toy breeds, etc.).
+Different wireless dog fences support different dog sizes and have upper and lower size weight limits – however, as a rule, receiver collars should not be used on dogs less than 8-12 pounds in weight (toy breeds, etc.).
 Before investing in a collar, check to make sure the weight and adjustability of the collar is suited to your dog’s breed, size and weight.

 Wireless dog fences can be used to contain multiple dogs, depending on whether they offer the option for additional receiver collars sold separately from the transmitter unit.
 Each dog will require a separate collar, but each can be controlled by the same transmitter unit.
 Keep in mind, however, that you cannot buy collars from another brand for usage with a transmitter unit of a different brand.
 While some transmitters can only accommodate a set amount of dogs, many offer the option of adding unlimited dogs to the wireless fencing system.

 The radius of the wireless fence you require should be determined by your yard size.
 In addition, keep in mind that wireless dog fences work best in areas with minimal landscaping and sloping.
 You will need to ensure that the wireless fence is set up at least 30 feet away from the road.
-Also note that wireless fences only provide a circular radius – the shape of the wireless fence cannot be changed to square or rectangular, so factor this in when you are searching for a suitable wireless fence for your particular yard.
+Also, note that wireless fences only provide a circular radius – the shape of the wireless fence cannot be changed to square or rectangular, so factor this in when you are searching for a suitable wireless fence for your particular yard.

 It is best for pet owners to look for a waterproof feature in the receiver collars that come with wireless fence systems.
-This is because the yard can often be a messy place and should your dog be caught in sudden rain, sprinklers, or any other sort of water splash, you’ll want to be assured that the receiver collar still works.
+This is because the yard can often be a messy place and should your dog be caught in the sudden rain, sprinklers, or any other sort of water splash, you’ll want to be assured that the receiver collar still works.
 In addition, make sure the collar is comfortable and adjustable.

 Perhaps one of the most controversial features of wireless dog fences, the static correction option is, in fact, anything but dangerous.
 Even at its most intense the shock is generally mild, not harmful or injurious, and only designed to startle dogs and catch their attention.
 Look for receiver collars which come with adjustable levels of static correction – this means you can adjust the intensity to your requirement (there are generally 4 to 8 settings).
 In addition, for the pet owners who still can’t digest the idea, there are several collars available with a “tone-only” option (which emits a deterring sound instead of a shock), and some that begin with a warning vibration prior to issuing a correction.
 Different collars also offer different durations of static correction.